 The Company entered into an agreement whereby, commencing on June 4, 2020 through the earlier of the Company's consummation of a Business Combination and its liquidation, to pay an affiliate of the Sponsor a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
-For the three and six months ended June 30, 2020, the Company incurred \$10,000 in fees for these services, of which \$10,000 is included in accrued expenses in the accompanying condensed balance sheet.
+For the three and nine months ended September 30, 2020, the Company incurred \$30,000 and \$40,000 in fees for these services, of which \$10,000 is included in accrued expenses in the accompanying condensed consolidated balance sheet.